 If you or your spouse, parent or child was burned or killed in a fire, you can contact our lawyers for help.
-Attorneys Fred Pritzker and Eric Hageman have won numerous multi-million-dollar settlements and verdicts for clients with personal injury and wrongful death claims, including:
+Attorneys Fred Pritzker and Eric Hageman win millions for clients:

 If you hire a lawyer at our law firm, our team will conduct an independent investigation, which will involve the following: